Here’s what actually works to help the human body lose belly bulge – plus essential information that debunks some common health myths.

 - and Relora regulates the stress hormone cortisol.

-Dr Oz noted that these four are not meant to be combined to form some sort of super supplement.
-You should determine the cause that is most likely at the root of your belly bulge, and then Doctor Oz suggests choosing the appropriate remedy.
+These four are not meant to be combined to form some sort of super supplement.
+You should determine the cause that is most likely at the root of your belly bulge.

 7-Keto for Your Waistline

-7-Keto is a natural hormone bi-product which stimulates the thyroid gland helps convert fat to energy.
+7-Keto is a natural hormone bi-product that stimulates the thyroid gland and helps convert fat to energy.
 We make less of it starting in our 30s.
-The great thing about 7-Keto is that it helps us restore a high metabolism, and then freezes it there.
+The great thing about 7-Keto is that it helps us restore a high metabolism and then freezes it there.
 200 mg/day (100 mg am, 100 mg pm) was suggested.

 Forskolin to Flatten Your Tummy

-Forskolin is found in the root of an herbal plant in the mint family.
-It acts like a furnace in your cells that literally melts the fat away.
+Forskolin is found in the root of an herbal plant within the mint family.
+It acts like a furnace in your cells that melts fat away.
 125 mg/day was suggested.

 Caraway Seeds to Stay Lean

 Caraway Seeds fight bloating.
-They are rich in vitamins and minerals and they are a natural digestive aid.
-Essentially, they inhibit the bad bacteria that converts food into gas.
+They are rich in vitamins and minerals and a natural digestive aid.
+Essentially, they inhibit the bad bacteria that convert food into gas.
 They also relax the intestinal tract.
 Eating a handful after every other meal was suggested.

 Relora to Improve Metabolism

-Relora helps to regulate Cortisol – a stress hormone that acts as one of the top reasons people gain weight.
-Taking 250 mg, 3x/day (i.e. at every meal) of Relora was suggested.
+Relora helps to regulate Cortisol – a stress hormone that, when present in excess, is one of the top reasons people gain weight.
+Taking 250 mg, 3x/day (i.e., at every meal) of Relora was suggested.

 what if you could signal the same pleasure sensation – only, without the carbs?
 Well, that’s exactly what saffron extract does.”